 The study focuses in particular to the institutional development of Czechoslovak ethnography in the period between the end of the World War II and the year 1953.
 The establishing of the Czechoslovak Academy of Sciences in the years 1951/1952–1953 made an impact upon many scientifi c disciplines.
 Ethnography belonged to the 6th section, but for a long time it had been nclear how the State Institute for Folk Song, whose tradition reached to the year 1905, and the newly established Cabinet for Ethnography were to be connected.
 The present study tries to capture this eff ort for preserving the independent study of folklore, even though in close connection with ethnographic research, as well as the problem of the institutional embedding, that is, the gradual hiring of scientifi c workers, the composition of scientifi c committee and the editorial boards of important periodicals.
 The establishing of the Academy of Sciences and the inclusion of the Cabinet for Ethnography and Cabinet for Folk Song into this institutions opened new possibilities for the development of ethnography and folklore studies, in spite of its ideologically decided shape.
 The research moved from the representative societies with limited budgets that did not allow for positions of scientifi c workers to two specialized cabinets and later to scientifi c institute under the auspices of the Czechoslovak Academy of Sciences.

-The so-called ontological turn, drawing largely on Viveiros de Castro’s notion of Amazonian perspectivism, has attracted considerable attention in contemporary anthropology.
-The proponents of ontological relativism were indeed submitted to strong criticism focusing, among other things, on the questions of obscurity, solipsism or meta-ontology.
-In the theoretical section of the study, I present selected themes of this approach, its merits, but also its diffi culties that I try to overcome by means of present-day phenomenological anthropology.
+In the theoretical section of the study, I present selected themes of the ontological turn, its merits, but also its difficulties that I try to overcome by means of present-day phenomenological anthropology.
 The key question – in which are the examined otherness and its apprehending grounded? – I attempt to answer through the concepts of the everyday experience and the lifeworld.
 In the empirical section of the study, I illustrate the theory with the ethnography of Maya perception of crosses, mountains and caves, which are considered to be living and acting beings.
-Then, I situate Maya cosmology into lived experience of both natural and social world, intov an ongoing human engagement with the land and with the beings that dwell therein.
+Then, I situate Maya cosmology into lived experience of both natural and social world, into an ongoing human engagement with the land and with the beings that dwell therein.
 Special attention is devoted to the phenomenal and existential aspects of the mountains and their importance, which is based not only on their representations, but also on the mountains as such.

 A notion of trauma has its roots in psychiatry and medicine where it was theorized at the level of individual.
 Particularly, in the course of the last decade the concept has established itself extensively as an instrument for analysis of broader social phenomena.
 Trauma at the collective level is described in variety ways – as cultural, social, collective or national, if most common descriptions mentioned.
 The prevalent line of thinking regarding the trauma at the collective level involves constructivist approach taking trauma as socially produced construct.